kenan-rhoton/warhammer-report/strategy/Fyreslayers.md

 This guys are pretty good and absolutely brutal with the Lords of the Lodge ability that allows them to swing twice.
 Generally more expensive to take than the Vulkites, though, so you'll at most field a unit of 5-10 of these unless you take the 30 model discount (which is a pretty sweet deal).

+Of important note is the fact that the Flamestrike Poleaxe only slightly overtakes the Broadaxe (by 0.01 average wounds) when the target has a Save of 4+.
+This means that it's mostly effective vs units with 3+ Save (like Stormcast Eternals) or units that reduce damage (Beastclaw Raiders).

+Even then, the Rune of Awakened Steel can compensate in those cases for the Broadaxes, so it's generally the better option, probably (unless you know you will only face Stormcast and Beastclaw, really).

 ## The Battallions

 ### Lords of the Lodge (110)